Bluemoondragon07/obsidian-big-and-bold/README.md

 ## Some Components with Special Styles
 * Lists: bulleted lists and numbered lists' markings change colors with every indentation level to help you keep track of ideas in an outline.
-* Tables: clean and spacious.
-Also consistent with **Dataview** tables.
-* Page Gallery cards
 * Tags: `#note`, `#to-do`, `#reminder`, `#important`, and a few other tags automatically gain emoji icons.
 Keep track of your reminders!
-* Sidebar: Panel-like folders and subfolders with icons that change with each level - from books to pages to bookmarks.
-Designed this way simply to look as not-Obsidian as possible (I'm not that creative).
 * Files: Some notes gain special icons depending on what words they have in their file location (`Adventures of Darrel Wiki/Darrel.md` gets a little `🌐` Wiki icon).
-* Callouts: Tweaked some colors and svg icons.
-Also, the quote/cite callout floats to the right and has fancy drop caps.
 * Checkboxes: Unchecked checkboxes show up as red ❌s.
 Don't forget to complete those tasks!
 * ...and much more!